 My rancher father-in-law and his son carry multi-tools on the ranch daily.
 They've switched to this workhorse as their go-to multi-tool.

 We love the following qualities:

 In preparation for this article I chose to swap out my Leatherman with other tools.
-I tried products from Gerber, SOG, generic Amazon brands, etc. I missed my Leatherman almost immediately.
+I tried products from Gerber, SOG, generic Amazon brands, etc. I found I started using the ACTION more than even my Leatherman.
 However, I gave each two weeks and multiple outings.
 Here's what I found:

 Caveats and Warnings

 We've loved our Leatherman Wave Multi-Tools since their debut.
 They're sturdy and functional.
 I've personally used mine hundreds of times over the years in day-to-day EDC applications as well as a number of emergency situations.